danbev/learning-nodejs/notes/snapshot.md

 ```
 Notice that we are calling `AddData` on the SnapshotCreator which allows for
 attaching arbitary to the `isolate` snapshot.
 This data can later be retrieved
-using Isolate::GetDataFromSnapshotOnce and passing in the size_t returned from
+using `Isolate::GetDataFromSnapshotOnce` and passing in the index (size_t)
-`AddData`.
+returned from `AddData`.

-After this we are back SnapshotBuilder::Generate and will create a new Context
+After this we are back `SnapshotBuilder::Generate` and will create a new Context
 and enter a ContextScope.
 A new Environent instance will be created:
 ```c++
       env = new Environment(main_instance->isolate_data(),